Sunday, October 21, 2018

 Now The Illinois were almost evenly divided among the three villages, with approximately 200 warriors each at Kaskaskia, Michigamea, and Cahokia.
 In all, D'Artaguiette estimated that The Illinois in 1723 consisted of about 700 warriors, and on April 30, a war party of 200 passed Fort de Chartres on their way to strike the Fox, who were attempting to establish a village at Starved Rock.
 However, the Fox drove The Illinois back and killed eleven of their warriors.
 These invaders made raids as far south as Fort de Chartres, and it was necessary to keep a garrison there in order to protect Michigamea, which was one-half league north of the fort.

-In 1725 the French officials in the Louisiana Country decided to take a group of Illinois chiefs to France.
+In 1725, French officials in Louisiana decided to take a group of Illinois chiefs to France.
 At this time, the Peoria chief Mantouchensa, who was living at Kaskaskia, was considered the principal leader of The Illinois.
 Six chiefs were chosen for the journey, but Mantouchensa refused to go; instead, he sent a message to the king.
 Chicago, a Michigamea chief who claimed to be the headman at Kaskaskia, arrived in Paris on November 28 and met the French officials.
-Although The Illinois was weak, the French were forced to rely upon this confederation for control of the northern Louisiana Country.
+Although The Illinois was weak, the French were forced to rely upon this confederation to control the northern Louisiana Country.
 The Peoria had 200 valiant warriors in 1728, and they sometimes ventured up the Illinois River to fight the Kickapoo.
 A report made the following year gave the strength of The Illinois as 600 warriors, but the French declared that The Illinois were nevertheless masters of the Mississippi River and must be kept from joining the English.

 Among the problems which the French encountered in controlling the Illinois County were the incursions of the Fox.
-In 1728 the French had failed to defeat them, but the following year the Kickapoo and Mascouten, allies of the Fox, made peace with The Illinois as well as the French at Fort de Chartres.
+In 1728, the French had failed to defeat them, but the following year, the Kickapoo and Mascouten, allies of the Fox, made peace with The Illinois as well as the French at Fort de Chartres.
 This action withdrew 150 warriors from the Fox alliance, and now the French determined to conquer the weakened Fox.
 When the Fox learned of this, they fled and united with the Iroquois.
 In order to reach the Iroquois, they had to pass around the southern tip of Lake Michigan.
-Quickly the French marshaled their forces to trap them.
+Quickly, the French marshaled their forces to trap them.
 Both the officials of Canada and Louisiana sent troops for the expected battle since the Fox had left their village on the Fox River of Wisconsin about June 1, 1730, and were traveling southeast with their women and children.
 But when they reached the trails at the foot of Lake Michigan, they found them barred by Kickapoo, Mascouten, and Potawatomi and were forced to proceed farther south into the lands of The Illinois.

 Early in July, a party of 350 Fox warriors and their families (making a total of about 1,000) reached the Illinois River near Starved Rock, where they forded the river only to discover that the Indian allies of the French had them surrounded.
 Those Peoria living near Starved Rock sent word of this movement to their kinsmen at Kaskaskia, where the great chief Mantouchensa still remained with his band of Peoria.
 These warriors and the Cahokia marched to the aid of The Illinois of Starved Rock.
 In the face of this united opposition, the Fox retreated back along the Vermilion River and established a fort about 63 miles south of Starved Rock.
 Lieutenant de Villiers hastened there with his forces from Fort St. Joseph, and Lieutenant St. Ange from Fort de Chartres marched to close the trap with 400 Illinois.
-On August 17th St. Ange reached the besieged Fox and entrenched his forces; now the Fox asked for terms, but the siege continued even though on September 7, between 200 and 300 of The Illinois from Cahokia deserted.
+On August 17th, St. Ange reached the besieged Fox and entrenched his forces; now, the Fox asked for terms, but the siege continued even though on September 7, between 200 and 300 of The Illinois from Cahokia deserted.
 Wea and Piankashaw had joined the French and raised the number of besiegers to 1,200, but the Sauk pleaded for the lives of the trapped Fox.
-However, The Illinois and the French were determined to wipe out this tribe which had caused them so much trouble.
+However, the Illinois and the French were determined to wipe out this tribe, which caused them so much trouble.

-During the night of September 8th, the hungry Fox stole from their fort and tried to escape toward the east, but the crying of their children revealed the movement, and the French allies followed them.
+During the night of September 8th, the hungry Fox stole from their fort and tried to escape toward the east, but their children's crying revealed the movement, and the French allies followed them.
 After the Fox had traveled about twenty-four miles, The Illinois stopped their escape and massacred them; it is said that 1,000 or 1,200 Fox were killed, and their nation was nearly annihilated.
 Credit for the victory was sought by both the commandants of Canada and Louisiana; each submitted different reports claiming that the victory was obtained in their territory.
 This caused many difficulties in locating the Fox Fort and the battlefield.

 With the defeat of the Fox, the Peoria chief Mantouchensa requested in May of 1731 that he be allowed to return to Peoria with a small detachment of French troops.
-Sieur Perier gave permission for their removal from Kaskaskia to Lake Peoria but refused to allow French troops to accompany the band until Louis XV should approve such an order.
-French officials in the Illinois County stated that The Illinoisrespected the French more when they lived at some distance from each other.
+Sieur Perier gave permission for their removal from Kaskaskia to Lake Peoria but refused to allow French troops to accompany the band until Louis XV approved such an order.
+French officials in the Illinois County stated that The Illinois respected the French more when they lived at some distance from each other.
 However, it is not certain that any of the Peoria returned to Lake Peoria in 1731.
 Our first record of their being back at their old village comes in 1733; neither French soldiers nor priests were with them then.
 In the previous year, most of the Peoria had still been settled at Cahokia, and these two groups numbered between 300 and 400 warriors.
 At this same time, the Kaskaskia had about 200 men and the Michigamea 100.
 One of the principal chiefs of The Illinois was Ouabichagana, who had made an alliance with the Kickapoo and Mascouten.

 Although The Illinois favored the French above the English, they became quite insolent after the defeat of the Fox.
 Part of the Peoria returned to Starved Rock in 1733, and in the spring of that year, they sent a war party as far north as the Wisconsin River, where they killed some Chippewa, Menominee, and Sauk, but the French complained that The Illinois was not eager to go on the warpath.
-However, the French induced those Illinois living between Fort de Chartres and Kaskaskia to take up the hatchet against the English-supported Chickasaw in September of 1732.
+However, the French forced those Illinois living between Fort de Chartres and Kaskaskia to take up the hatchet against the English-supported Chickasaw in September 1732.
 These attacks resulted in the Chicakasaw's sending war parties against both the French and Illinois villages, but The Illinois, aided by the Indians from Wabash River, took eighty-five scalps from the Chickasaw during the winter of 1733-34, and the Chickasaw asked for peace.
 With deaf ears, The Illinois continued their raids, capturing at one time twenty women and children and, at another, seventeen men.
 The three villages of The Illinois contemplated another raid against their southern enemies in the fall of 1735.

-In 1736 the Michigamea were living at their village just north of Fort de Chartres and although the mission was closed sometime during this year, there were still 250 warriors there.
+In 1736, the Michigamea were living at their village just north of Fort de Chartres and although the mission was closed sometime during this year, there were still 250 warriors there.
 The Kaskaskia had 100 warriors; the combined Cahokia and Tamaroa consisted of 200 braves living with their families at Cahokia; and the Peoria, who were reported as living at Starved Rock in 1736, had 50 warriors.
-At this time, the main villages of the Peoria were either at Starved Rock or Lake Peoria.
+At this time, the main villages of The Peoria were either at Starved Rock or Lake Peoria.
 By 1736 The Illinois could no longer adequately protect itself, and little bands were leaving the main villages.
-This year there were eight Kaskaskia living with the Potawatomi on the St. Joseph River, southeast of Lake Michigan.
-Within this same village was ten Miami, formerly an enemy to The Illinois.
+This year, there were eight Kaskaskia living with the Potawatomi on the St. Joseph River, southeast of Lake Michigan.
+Within this same village were ten Miami, formerly an enemy to The Illinois.

 Trouble was made for the lliniwek in 1737 when a French officer caused an attack upon the Sioux who were living along the west bank of the Mississippi near its source.
 These Sioux retaliated -- not against the French but against The Illinois ─ and killed two women.
 One of the raiders was captured and burned by The Illinois, but this brutality caused the Sioux to attack The Illinois in the spring of 1740.
-Then the year the Peoria countered by making an attack upon the Sioux, probably under the direction of the Peoria Chief La Babiche.
+Then, the year the Peoria countered by making an attack upon the Sioux, probably under the direction of the Peoria Chief La Babiche.
 However, the Sioux were not the only enemy of The Illinois; others were pressing down upon The Illinois at the same time.
-In 1741 the Cahokia sought to punish the Sauk and Fox by raiding their villages, probably near the Wisconsin River or Fox River.
+In 1741, the Cahokia sought to punish the Sauk and Fox by raiding their villages, probably near the Wisconsin River or Fox River.
 The Cahokia captured some of the Sauk, but in return, they passed Lake Peoria, where the Peoria attempted to secure the Sauk prisoners for themselves.
 When the Cahokia refused to give them up, the Peoria took them by force.
 Such bickerings reveal the state to which The Illinois had degenerated.
 Their disunity had originally led to their defeat at the hands of the Iroquois, and it continued to plague the dwindling Illinois.
 Even the Cherokee were seen hunting near the mouth of the Ohio River in 1741, a region formerly controlled by The Illinois.

 Attacks against The Illinois continued in 1751 when the Potawatomi, Mascouten, Menominee, and Chippewa sent war parties against the Peoria in the spring, but the Peoria defeated the raiders, captured some prisoners, and sent them home to tell their tribes that it was futile to fight the Peoria.
 However, the other Illinois villages were not so fortunate, and by April of 1752, they had suffered serious losses.
-And that same year, The Cahokia brought down the wrath of the northern tribes by capturing and burning six Fox hunters in a time of peace.
+That same year, The Cahokia brought down the wrath of the northern tribes by capturing and burning six Fox hunters in a time of peace.
 One of the Fox, while tied to the stake, escaped and carried the news to his tribe, who called upon their allies, the Sioux, Sauk, and Kickapoo, for war against The Illinois.
-It was estimated that 1,000 warriors descended the Mississippi River in 180 canoes for a stroke against the Michigamea, who was living just north of Fort de Chartres because they had given shelter to the Cahokia.
+It was estimated that 1,000 warriors descended the Mississippi River in 180 canoes for a stroke against the Michigamea, who were living just north of Fort de Chartres because they had given shelter to the Cahokia.
 On June 6, 1752, the northern tribes surrounded the Michigamea and, in a surprise attack, killed seventy or eighty persons and destroyed the village.
 Many of The Illinois contemplated moving to the renegade settlement on the White River.
 One traveler said in 1753 that one reason for the hatred of The Illinois by the northern Indians was that The Illinois, in previous years, had hunted beaver in the Wisconsin Country and had killed both males and females, which was considered a crime by the northern tribes.
 This was perhaps an excuse to hide their expansion into the Illinois County.

 After defeating the Michigamea, a group of Sioux, Potawatomi, Kickapoo, and Mascouten sent war parties against the Peoria, who had previously been able to defeat them; the northern tribes were bent on destroying the Peoria also.
 Although The Peoria was under attack, the commander of Fort de Chartres was able to collect 300 Illinois from his area for action against the English in the East.
 On June 26, 1754, Captain De Villiers arrived at Fort Duquesne and proceeded against Fort Necessity, where they forced George Washington to surrender.
 In the summer of 175, another group of The Illinois, probably The Peoria, discovered some Kickapoo and Miami on the Iroquois River and drove them away after killing a few.
 Although in a weakened condition, The Peoria still considered this region of Illinois as its territory.

 At the outbreak of the French and Indian War in 1756, The Illinois were allied to the French, and those living in the area of Fort de Chartres often joined expeditions against the English.
 On April 1, 1756, the great chief of The Illinois, Papape-changouhias, led his warriors against the English settlers in Virginia.
 Papape-changouhias had become chief in 1754 after the death of Chicago, a Tamaroa Indian and a visitor to France in 1725.
 (Chicago's predecessor had also been a chief by the name of Chicago.)
-Papape-changouhias' war party was successful and captured a little fort and took forty prisoners.
-During 1756, The Illinois, Delaware, and Shawnee burned the grain of the English as far east as Pennsylvania raided settlers in Georgia, and attacked English forces in the Carolina Country.
+Papape-changouhias' war party was successful in capturing a little fort and taking forty prisoners.
+During 1756, The Illinois, Delaware, and Shawnee burned the grain of the English as far east as Pennsylvania, raided settlers in Georgia, and attacked English forces in the Carolina Country.
 French leaders supplemented The Illinois war parties in all of these instances.
 The Peoria, however, had troubles of their own and apparently did not join in the raids against the English.
 This village at Lake Peoria was fortified with posts by 1756 to withstand the repeated raids of the Fox.

 With the advent of 1757, Illinois war parties again moved against the English settlements along the frontiers, and an exaggerated account of their numbers was given by one writer who claimed that the Cahokia and Michigamea numbered 400 warriors, the Kaskaskia 400, and the Peoria 700.
 A more realistic enumeration in 1759 of The Illinois by M. Aubry, the last acting governor of Louisiana, places the Kaskaskia at 100 warriors, the Michigamea and Cahokia at 40 and 60, respectively.
-Aubry does not mention the strength of the Peoria, but they were much stronger than the rest of The Illinois combined.
+Aubry does not mention the strength of The Peoria, but they were much stronger than the rest of The Illinois combined.

 Just when the majority of The Peoria was driven from Lake Peoria is not certain.
-In 1763 there was a Peoria village within half a mile of Fort de Chartres, and nearby another group of Illinois had reoccupied the Michigamea village, which had previously been destroyed.
-Together these villages contained approximately 300 warriors.
+In 1763, there was a Peoria village within half a mile of Fort de Chartres, and nearby, another group of Illinois had reoccupied the Michigamea village, which had previously been destroyed.
+Together, these villages contained approximately 300 warriors.
 Captain Thomas Hutchins estimated that The Peoria had 800 warriors the following year, but their location is not given.
 Some of the Peoria were still settled along the Illinois River, and a few established themselves with a band of Iowa who lived along the Mississippi.
 Frequently, these Peoria would return to Lake Peoria and steal horses from the French living there.
 Likewise, the Peoria and Cahokia near Fort de Chartres constantly stole horses from the whites and caused the French officials much consternation.
 Many of the Peoria had never received Christianity and were more warlike than other members of The Illinois; as a result, they found it difficult to live like the white man.
 The Kaskaskia, however, became quite docile under the rule of the French and, in 1764, numbered about 600 persons, including about 100 warriors, but liquor, war, and the diseases of the whites had already defeated them.
-After 1764 the northern part of Illinois was controlled by the invading Sauk, Fox, and other tribes.
+After 1764, the northern part of Illinois was controlled by the invading Sauk, Fox, and other tribes.

 Although the Illinois County was annexed to the British Empire by the peace treaty of 1763, the English troops did not take immediate possession of it.
-In May of 1763, Pontiac had led an uprising against the forts on the frontiers and the Illinois County was cut off.
+In May of 1763, Pontiac led an uprising against the forts on the frontiers, and the Illinois County was cut off.
 Pontiac's confederacy was defeated the following year, but this brave chief continued to organize the Indians for war against the whites.
 On July 1, 1764, Pontiac left Fort de Chartres with the promise of The Illinois that they would cooperate with him.
 However, in October of 1765, the British took possession of the Illinois County, and the Indians were under their surveillance.
 A British officer was sent to Fort de Chartres, now renamed Fort Cavendish, and he learned that the Kaskaskia were living half a league north of French Kaskaskia and had about 150 warriors.
 Peoria and Michigamea were established within a mile of Fort Cavendish, the former numbering 250 warriors and the latter 40.
 But the Cahokia could count no more than 40 warriors and had their village at Cahokia.

 Although the British tried to gain the friendship of The Illinois, their loyalty remained with the French, who had moved across the Mississippi River into Spanish territory.
 When the British met the Kaskaskia in council, the Indians informed them that they were also moving across the river.
 Some of The Illinois, probably the Michigamea, paddled down the Mississippi to join The Arkansas and the remainder left the Illinois County in December of 1765.
 However, the Chickasaw threatened The Illinois, and some of them returned to their former villages but were slow to accept the offered presents of the British.
 Prior to the arrival of the British, the French had attempted to have The Illinois make peace with the new masters of the Illinois County, but the Kaskaskia chiefs Tomera (or Tamarois) and Chacoretony, a war chief, together with another Illinois chief, Levacher, informed St. Ange that they intended to continue the war with the British.
 But when The Illinois discovered that the British could make peace with their enemies, the confederacy became better disposed toward the new occupants of the Illinois County.
 The British arranged peace between their own allies - the Chickasaw and Cherokee - and The Illinois on the condition that the latter would trade with British merchants and support their policies.
 During 1765, however, many of The Illinois remained west of the Mississippi, along the Missouri River, although a few lived at the Illinois River's mouth.